Electroweak phase transition in SMEFT: Gravitational wave and collider complementarity: Gravitational wave spectrum

 The sensitivity of upcoming GW detectors sensitive to the effective couplings can be effectively quantified through the signal-to-noise ratio (SNR).
 The SNR corresponding to the detection of the GW spectrum is expressed as \cite{Seto:2005qy,Hashino:2018wee}

-where $T_{\text{obs}}$ is the observation period, $\Omega_{\text{sen}}=2 \pi^2 f^3/2\mathcal{H}_0$, $\delta$ is the number of independent channels for different GW experiments, i.e., $\delta=2$ for DECIGO and BBO, and $\delta=1$ for LISA.
-In future space-based GW experiments, the threshold SNR for detection are typically taken as 5 for LISA and 25 for both DECIGO and BBO, reflecting their respective sensitivities and detection criteria.
+where $T_{\text{obs}}$ is the observation period, $\Omega_{\text{sen}}=2 \pi^2 f^3/2\mathcal{H}_0$, $\delta$ is the number of independent channels for different GW experiments, i.e., $\delta=1$ for LISA and $\delta=2$ for DECIGO and BBO.
+In future space-based GW experiments, the threshold SNR for detection is typically taken as 5 for LISA and 25 for both DECIGO and BBO, reflecting their respective sensitivities and detection criteria.

-To quantitatively assess the sensitivity of future GW experiments to these three SMEFT operators effect, we compute the SNRs for LISA, DECIGO, and BBO on the $C_{H}/\Lambda^2-C_{HD}/\Lambda^2$ and $C_{H}/\Lambda^2-C_{H\Box}/\Lambda^2$ plane, keeping 3rd effective couplings equal to zero.
-Since $C_{H}/\Lambda^{2}$ yields the dominant contribution among the three NP couplings, we consistently include it together with the other two operators in the correlation analysis.
+To quantitatively assess the sensitivity of future GW experiments to these SMEFT operators effect, we compute the SNR\footnote{To estimate the SNR for different experiments, we include all three contributions to the GW spectrum discussed above.
+However, we have verified that neglecting bubble collisions does not significantly alter the SNR.} for LISA, DECIGO, and BBO on the $C_{H}/\Lambda^2-C_{HD}/\Lambda^2$, $C_{H}/\Lambda^2-C_{H\Box}/\Lambda^2$ and $C_{H}/\Lambda^2-C_{tH}/\Lambda^2$ planes, keeping the others WC contributions equal to zero.
+Since $C_{H}/\Lambda^{2}$ yields the dominant contribution among the four NP couplings, we consistently include it together with the other three operators in the correlation analysis.
 The analysis is performed with an observation time of $T_{\text{obs}} = 4~\text{year}$, as illustrated in figure~\ref{fig:snr}.
 It's worthwhile to mention that the regions in figure~\ref{fig:snr} satisfy $v_c/T_c>1$, implying the EWPT to be first order.
+It is clear from figure~\ref{fig:snr} that the SNR exhibits a clear dependence on the correlation of three WCs with $C_H/\Lambda^2$ that control the strength of the EWPT.
+For the operator $\mathcal{O}_{HD}$ (top row), the SNR increases toward more negative values of $C_{HD}/\Lambda^2$, indicating a stronger GW signal in the region where the EWPT becomes stronger.
+In contrast, for the operators $\mathcal{O}_{H\Box}$ (middle row) and $\mathcal{O}_{tH}$ (bottom row), the SNR gradually decreases across the negative values of the parameter space, reflecting the weakening of the strength of the EWPT for the corresponding ranges of WCs.
+Comparing the detectors, DECIGO and BBO generally predict larger SNR values and therefore exhibit higher sensitivity to the GW signal, while LISA shows comparatively smaller SNR in the same parameter regions.
+These results demonstrate that future space-based GW detectors, particularly DECIGO and BBO, can probe sizable regions of the SMEFT parameter space associated with EWPT.